 In the near future, can a new species of oysters convert toxic water into an aphrodisiac?

-A special video installation is now on view!
+Click for a special video installation now on view!

 February 18–May 1, 2020

 “Aphrodisiac in the Machine” is a multimedia installation that explores the ethics and economics of bioengineering non-human life for human survival.
 The project takes the form of an environmental sci-fi narrative about a futuristic aquaculture farm.
 Merging fact and fiction, the story centers around the bioengineering of a new species of cyborg oysters that are able to convert toxic water into an aphrodisia-inducing fluid that is piped into municipal water sources.
 Playing on the libidinous myth of the oyster, a hermaphroditic organism, the project explores aphrodisia as a more sentient state of being and empowerment that moves beyond mere sexual connotations.
 It questions the contradictions within new technological models of bio/geo environmental engineering that can often adversely affect nonhuman life and how creating more sentient and perceptible “humans” might be another path to consider.

 The project extrapolates on a 2005 scientific study which tested the veracity of these claims.
 The study made a buzz in the media but a definitive answer was never determined and no follow up studies have been conducted since.